Hürrem Sultan: State affairs

 Hürrem Sultan is known as the first woman in Ottoman history to concern herself with state affairs.
 She was able to achieve what no concubine before her could.
 She officially became the sultan's wife, and although there were no legal barriers against the marriage, the weight of custom militated against it; custom often had the force of law in Ottoman society so that not only the entire Ottoman court but also the general populace were gravely astonished and displeased.
 The wedding probably took place around 1533, although the exact date of this event remains unknown.
 Hürrem's position was unique, as was the title of Haseki Sultan.

-After the death of Hafsa Sultan, the mother of Suleiman in 1534, she became the head of the Ottoman Imperial Harem despite still being the wife of reigning sultan and ruled the Ottoman Imperial Harem until her death in 1558 for 24 years.